-There are two things to consider when selling ESPP shares: risk and taxes.
+You have two things to consider when selling ESPP shares: risk and taxes.
 Let’s talk about risk first, because it is more important than taxes.

 Risk of Holding Company Stock

-Taxes On the Sale of ESPP shares
+Taxes on the Sale of ESPP Shares

 - First, calculate the difference between the offering price (what you paid for the stock) and the fair market value (what a normal person buying the stock would have to pay for it as of the offer date).
 This amount is generally going to be considered compensation income, or earned income, and is usually reported on your W-2.